 Cecilia Roos

-Vice Rector of Research, Stockholm University of the Arts, SKH
+Professor of Artistic Practices, Stockholm University of the Arts, SKH

-Cecilia Roos is a dancer, researcher and Professor in Dance interpretation with great national and international experience.
+Cecilia Roos is a dancer, researcher and Professor of Artistic Practices with great national and international experience.
 Roos was appointed Professor 2008 and served as Head of the Dance Department at the University of Dance and Circus 2010-2016.
-On January 1, 2017 she took office as Vice Rector of research at SKH.
+Between 2017 and 2024 she had the position as Vice Rector of research at SKH.

 FORMER MEMBERS OF THE EDITORIAL COMMITTEE